Skip to Content

 Can I make Chinese food on Passover?

 Much of the American Chinese cuisine calls for cornstarch and soy sauce.
 Both corn and soy are considered kitniyot and many people (Ashkenazim and some Sepharadim) do not eat kitniyot on Passover.
-That said, potato starch can be substituted for cornstarch, however I am not sure what can be done about the soy sauce.
+That said, potato starch can be substituted for cornstarch and there are kosher for Passover imitation soy sauce products.

-There is a popular joke, which has been passed around for many years which describes the Jewish dependency on Chinese food: “According to the Jewish calendar, the year is 5749.
+There is a popular joke, which has been passed around for many years, that describes the Jewish dependency on Chinese food: “According to the Jewish calendar, the year is 5749.
 According to the Chinese calendar, the year is 4687.
 That means for 1,062 years, the Jews went without Chinese food.”
-That was back in 1989 and who knows when the joke even started?
+That was back in 1989, and who knows when the joke even started?

 Jews as a group were probably first introduced to Chinese food in the Lower East Side of Manhattan, where immigrants of various cultures settled in their own neighborhoods in the late 1800s and early 1900s.